foundryvtt/dnd5e/wiki/Advancement.md

   };
 ```

-#### `AdvancementFlow` Class
+#### `AdvancementFlowV2` Class

-The controls presented within the advancement process are defined within a subclass of `AdvancementFlow`.
+The controls presented within the advancement process are defined within a subclass of `AdvancementFlowV2`.
 This will always be rendered as a sub-application of the surrounding `AdvancementManager`.

 #### Namespacing